 I realize that almost sounds a little manipulative.
 It sounds like you’re influencing them in some way.
-To a certain extent you may be, and I’m not saying that you should do this, I’m saying that, if it’s always negative, and it’s very hard to be around the person, and you’d like to spend time with the person like Matt did in his email, he wants to spend time with his parents, but he just can’t stand to be around the negativity all the time.
-Yes, he could be more resilient and hang out with them and just accept that who they are and that’s who they’ll always be, which is absolutely, I endorse that as well, if you can become accepting, then that is an enlightened point of view.
+To a certain extent, you may be, and I’m not saying that you should do this.
+I’m saying that if it’s always negative, and it’s very hard to be around the person, and you’d like to spend time with the person as Matt did in his email, he wants to spend time with his parents, but he just can’t stand to be around the negativity all the time.
+Yes, he could be more resilient and hang out with them and just accept that who they are and that’s who they’ll always be, absolutely, I endorse that as well.
+If you can become accepting then that is an enlightened point of view.
 And you just look at someone and say that’s who they are.
 And that’s who they’ll always be.

 But I don’t think it’s unethical to ask people about their feelings.
 In fact, I think it’s compassion and empathetic, to say, Oh really?
 How does that make you feel?
 Even though one of the outcomes of doing that might be them feeling less and less comfortable around you, at least sharing that negativity with you.